Maple: Morphology

 Maple flowers are green, yellow, orange or red.
 Though individually small, the effect of an entire tree in flower can be striking in several species.
 Some maples are an early spring source of pollen and nectar for bees.

 The distinctive fruits are called samaras, "maple keys", "helicopters", "whirlybirds" or "polynoses".
 These seeds occur in distinctive pairs each containing one seed enclosed in a "nutlet" attached to a flattened wing of fibrous, papery tissue.
 They are shaped to spin as they fall and to carry the seeds a considerable distance on the wind.
 People often call them "helicopters" due to the way that they spin as they fall.
 During World War II, the US Army developed a special airdrop supply carrier that could carry up to 65 lb of supplies and was based on the maple seed.
 Seed maturation is usually in a few weeks to six months after flowering, with seed dispersal shortly after maturity.
 However, one tree can release hundreds of thousands of seeds at a time.
 Depending on the species, the seeds can be small and green to orange and big with thicker seed pods.
 The green seeds are released in pairs, sometimes with the stems still connected.
 The yellow seeds are released individually and almost always without the stems.
 Most species require stratification in order to germinate, and some seeds can remain dormant in the soil for several years before germinating.

-The genus Acer together with genus Dipteronia are either classified in a family of their own, the Aceraceae, or else classified as members of the family Sapindaceae.
-Recent classifications, including the Angiosperm Phylogeny Group system, favour inclusion in Sapindaceae.
-When put in family Sapindaceae, genus Acer is put in subfamily Hippocastanoideae.
+The genus Acer, together with genus Dipteronia, were formerly often classified in a family of their own, the Aceraceae, but recent botanical consensus, including the Angiosperm Phylogeny Group system, includes them in the family Sapindaceae; their exclusion from Sapindaceae would leave that family paraphyletic.
+Within Sapindaceae, Acer is placed in the subfamily Hippocastanoideae.
 The genus is subdivided by its morphology into a multitude of sections and subsections.
 Molecular studies incorporating DNA sequence data from both chloroplast and nuclear genomes, aiming to resolve the internal relationships and reconstruct the evolutionairy history of the group, suggest a Late Paleocene origin for the group, appearing first in the northeastern Palearctic.
 Rapid lineage divergence was followed by several independent dispersals to the Nearctic and Western Palearctic regions.
 Fifty-four species of maples meet the International Union for Conservation of Nature criteria for being under threat of extinction in their native habitat.